coleifer/ukt/docs/api.rst

         Appends data to an existing key/value pair.
 If the key does not exist, this is equivalent to :py:meth:`~KyotoTycoon.set`.

+    .. py:method:: cas(key, old_val, new_val, db=None, expire_time=None, encode_value=True)

+        :param str key: key to append value to.
+        :param old_val: original value to test.
+        :param new_val: new value to store.
+        :param int db: database index.
+        :param int expire_time: expiration time in seconds.
+        :param bool encode_value: serialize the old and new values using the configured serialization method.
+        :return: boolean indicating if compare-and-swap succeeded.
+        :rtype: bool

+        Perform an atomic compare-and-set the value stored at a given key.

+    .. py:method:: seize(key, db=None, decode_value=True)

+        :param str key: key to remove.
+        :param int db: database index.
+        :param bool decode_value: deserialize the value using the configured serialization method.
+        :return: value stored at given key or ``None`` if key does not exist.

+        Perform atomic get-and-remove the value stored in a given key.
+This method is also available as :py:meth:`KyotoTycoon.pop` if that's easier to remember.

     .. py:method:: increment(key, n=1, orig=None, db=None, expire_time=None)

         :param str key: key to increment.